allenyin/allen_wireless/myopen_multi/headstage2_firmware/README.txt

 firmware2.asm: Same as firmware1.asm, except the extra signal path code is replaced with nops to investiage code-length issues.

-intan_test_setup.asm: Polls the same channel from all amps, and save periods to memory starting at FP_BASE (0xFF906F00).
+intan_setup_test.asm: Polls the same channel from all amps, and save periods to memory starting at FP_BASE (0xFF906F00).
 Plot the result using plot_memdump.py. \

-intan_test_setup2.asm: Tests the intra-amp performance.
+intan_setup_test2.asm: Tests the intra-amp performance.
 Records a set number of periods from all 32 channels of a fixed amp, save to memory in A1 (0xFF904000).
 Results include Intan-setup responses.
 Plot the result using plot_memdump.py.

 radio_basic.asm: Built off firmware2.asm, but integrate in radio communication with gtkclient.